TangentFoxy/FindingMusic/ReadMe.md

   one track per line, ignores empty lines)
 - `remove(name)` removes a track, if it exists (input is normalized)
-- `find(str)` finds possible track matches by normalizing the input string, returns them as a list of normalized names
+- `find(str)` finds possible track matches by normalizing the input string, returns them as a list of normalized names (cannot handle already normalized input in my db because of a bug)
 - `set(match, info)` match can be a list (as is returned by find) or a track name (either will be normalized), info must be a table of key-value pairs, these will be set on the matched tracks, overwriting existing values if a key